SalishSeaCast/analysis-ben/notebooks/README.md

 ## Notebooks

-The Jupyter Notebooks in this directory are made by Ben for quick sharing of results.
+The Jupyter Notebooks in this directory are made by Ben Moore-Maley for quick sharing of results.

 The links below are to static renderings of the notebooks via [nbviewer.ipython.org](http://nbviewer.ipython.org/).